Extending the trapping theorem to provide local stability guarantees for quadratically nonlinear models: Results

 \subsection{Lid-cavity flow}

 In fluid mechanics, the lid-driven cavity is commonly used as a benchmark for testing numerical methods~\cite{kuhlmann2019lid}.
 A viscous fluid is in a confined geometry of a 2D rectangular container, and its motion is driven by the tangential moving of a bounding wall.
 The fluid motion is governed by incompressible Navier-Stokes equations.
 We then apply the model reduction method previously mentioned, resulting in a POD-Galerkin model.
 In this work, we select the first 6 POD modes to build a data-driven model.

-{The flow considered in the present work is the incompressible shear-driven cavity flow at $Re = 7500$.
+The flow considered in the present work is the incompressible shear-driven cavity flow at $Re = 7500$.
 The computational domain and boundary conditions are the same as in Callaham \textit{et al}.~\cite{Callaham2022}.
-We also use the same data from direct numerical simulation (DNS) as in the work.
+We also use the same data from DNS as in the work.
 Then the extended trapping SINDy algorithm is applied to compare with direct numerical simulation, 6-modes POD-Galerkin model, 16-modes POD-Galerkin model and a naive SINDy model.
+Since this system lacks lossless nonlinearities, applying the original trapping SINDy method for comparison would be inappropriate.
 As shown in Fig.~\ref{fig:lid-cavity}, the extended trapping SINDy model outperforms all other presented data-driven models and indicates strong stability compared to all others, even though the $\tilde{\bm A}^S$ from the extended trapping SINDy is not fully promoted to negative-definite.
+The naive SINDy model goes unstable immediately and POD-Galerkin models go unstable gradually, while the locally stable model captures the stable dynamics using the same or fewer number of modes.
+One may also notice the increasing phase shift between the DNS results and the trapping SINDy model, along with the reduction in total kinetic energy predicted by the trapping SINDy model.
+Both observations can likely be attributed to the same cause, which is that the trapping model takes only the first 6 POD modes to simulate the dynamics, and this truncation inevitably leads to a slight loss of energy.
+Additional results are provided in Appendix~\ref{appdx: power spectral}.
 The $\tilde{\bm A}^S$ has one positive eigenvalue which is similar as the one in the $50 \%$ noisy Lorenz example in Sec.~\ref{sec:noisy_Lorenz}.
-Further hyperparameter tuning might facilitate a fully provably stable model but we found empirically this model already works well for the lid cavity flow.}
+Further hyperparameter tuning might facilitate a fully provably stable model but we found empirically this model already works well for the lid cavity flow.